High School Musical: The Musical: The Series season 2: Critical response

 The review aggregator website Rotten Tomatoes reported an 75% approval rating based on 8 reviews.
-Metacritic, which uses a weighted average, assigned a score of 84 out of 100 based on 3 reviews, indicating "generally favorable reviews."

 In a four-star review for The Dartmouth, Pierce Wilson noted the lack of character depth and chemistry, and criticized the music for not being as charming as in the first season, but praised the relationship issues, adding, "The fact that none of these relationships were perfect and all had complex issues made the show so much more realistic and immersive...If 'HSMTMTS' is renewed for a third season, I hope it continues to focus on the depth of its characters and refine its sonic identity."
 Logan Corkins from the Boss Rush Network praised the acting, especially that of Rodrigo, Bassett, Wylie, Lester, Hough and Keegan.
 He also praised pitting East High against North High for its realism, though "...opening night was one the most anti-climatic parts of the rivalry."
 He went on to positively review the music, praising Serafini's version of "The Climb" by stating " I particularly love the bridge when the music drops back and you hear Joe let his voice control the song."